-We help employers go beyond doing the basics.
-Aside from employers’ legal duties, we enhance sustainable and responsible fund options whilst optimising tax efficiency.
+We help employers go above and beyond the basics when it comes to workplace pensions.
+Aside from an employers’ legal duties, we can help enhance sustainable and responsible fund options whilst optimising tax efficiency.

 Three main types of workplace pensions: